bizkwit/Crawler/README.md

-# Crawler
+## Web Crawler
-python web crawler:
+A web crawler implemented using python:

-  1- uses priority list for each link it gathers
+    1 - Uses priority queue for each link it gathers
-  2- uses multithreads to run cralwers in parallel
+    2 - Uses miltuthreads to run crawlers in parallel